Padredilg/Horizon-NewestUpdate/README.md

+# Luiz Guilherme Padredi

-# Horiseon - Refactoring
+# Horiseon - Refactoring :pencil:

 ## Description

-The purpose of this activity was to refactor the html and the css of the given code so to make it cleaner, more accessible, and more SEO friendly.
+Refactored the HTML and CSS files of the Horiseon website so to make the code cleaner, more accessible, and more SEO friendly.

 ## Website